Complain to institution

 - add relevant documents that substantiate your opinion, if there are any

 The institution itself or its supervising (or otherwise competent) authority will assess whether the institution has acted lawfully and, if not, may order compensation.

 If you are not satisfied with the decision taken by the authority, you can challenge the decision in the Administrative court.
 You can learn more about how to prepare your application in the Administrative Procedure Law.

 The Administrative court will assess whether the data user has acted lawfully.
-If it has not acted lawfully and has caused you damage, the court may oblige the institution to provide compensation.
+If the data user has not acted lawfully and it caused you damage, the court may oblige the institution to provide compensation.

 Articles 92, 96